OTHER VASCULAR DISORDERS

 - identify and discontinue toxic drugs

-- provoke delivery in case of eclampsia
+- induce delivery in case of eclampsia

-- correct metabolic disorders
+- correct underlying metabolic disorders

 Symptomatic therapy